l-maas/XAI-Project/README.md

 #  Dependables Final Project Explainable AI

 In this document you will find all the relevant python libraries that need to be installed.
+If you do not have all the necesarry libraries installed, simply copy the code blocks below and run them in a new code cell in the notebook file.

 ## Dataset